Plastic & the Sea

 The sea holds enormous natural and recreational values, but unfortunately the world's oceans are increasingly threatened by human production, consumption and movement both on land and at sea.

-This is also true here on the West Coast – that is precisely why we want to focus on what is happening in and with our sea.
+This also applies here on the West Coast – which is precisely why we would like to focus on what is happening in and with our oceans.

-Plastic in the seas is an increasing problem – also along the Danish coasts.
-Every year, 8-10 million tons of plastic waste end up in the oceans, and 1000 tonnes find their way to the beaches along the West Coast.
+Plastic in the oceans is a growing problem – also along the Danish coasts.
+Every year 8-10 million tons of plastic waste end up in the oceans, and 1000 tons find their way to the beaches along the West Coast.

-We cannot see the majority of the millions of tonnes of marine plastic in the oceans, as they are deep below the surface – in fact, around 90% end up at the bottom of the ocean.
-In the sea, waves, salt water and sunlight break down the plastic into smaller and smaller pieces.
-But the plastic is hundreds of years from completely perishing.
+The majority of the millions of tons of ocean plastic in the world's oceans are invisible to us, as they lie deep below the surface – in fact, around 90% ends up on the ocean floor.
+In the ocean, waves, salt water and sunlight break the plastic down into smaller and smaller pieces.
+But it takes hundreds of years for the plastic to completely disappear.

-Plastic waste comes from cities, industries and activities at sea and has deliberately or accidentally ended up in the sea.
-This waste endangers life in and around the sea.
-Birds, fish and marine mammals risk dying when they become entangled in or eat the marine plastic.
+Plastic waste comes from cities, industries and marine activities and is intentionally or accidentally dumped into the ocean.
+The waste is a threat to life in and around the ocean.
+Birds, fish and marine mammals risk dying when they become entangled in or eat the ocean plastic.

 Pellets

-Pellets are plastic as raw material.
-Plastic companies use the small plastic balls to make virtually all types of plastic products and packaging.
-Unfortunately, spills often occur in the production chain – it can be during production or transport – and millions of the small plastic balls end up in nature and in the seas.
+Pellets are plastic as a raw material.
+Plastic companies use the small plastic balls to manufacture virtually all types of plastic products and packaging.
+Unfortunately, leaks often occur in the production chain – it can be during production or transport – and millions of the small plastic balls end up in nature and in the oceans.

-Pellets are a major direct source of microplastic pollution in the sea.
+Pellets are a major direct source of microplastic pollution in the ocean.
 This is also true here on the West Coast, where they can be found in the sand on all our beaches.

 Marine plastic pollution is visible to all of us when plastic waste washes up on our beaches.
-However, there are a number of threats to the state of the sea both above and below the surface that we cannot see.
+But there are a number of threats to the state of the ocean, both above and below the surface, that we cannot see.

 Chemistry in the sea